|Dedicated Latest/Custom Kernels|

-As of 2019 and OpenVZ 7 proving unpopular without significant benefits, KVM is our recommend choice unless you are on a tight budget.
+As of 2019, OpenVZ 7 proving unpopular without significant benefits, KVM based VPSs are our recommend choice unless you are on a tight budget or running basic services.

 KVM simulates hardware allowing multiple guest OS to co-operate with the hypervisor (main server – “node”).
 The major advantage of of a KVM VPS is that it allows you to work with any OS and use the latest (and custom) kernels.
 It also fully supports SELinux and disk encryption which may be important to you.
 As a result you can also perform custom installation like you would do on a dedicated server and go through the OSs installation process and perform custom partitioning/encryption.
 In addition, our OpenVZ plans do not support Docker however due to KVM virtualization our KVM plans can run Docker.